rajmahendra/quarkus-kotlin-demo/README.md

-# quarcus-kotlin-demo
+# quarkus-kotlin-demo

-My demo project to try Quarcus with Kotlin as a language
+My demo project to try Quarkus with Kotlin as a language

 ## Running the application in dev mode